solongtony/kaiserain/readme.md

 * Arena / Map editor
 Ability to create specific scenarios, for testing and fun

-* Direction key bug
-If I hold a direction key down, character continues to move in that direction after releasing the key.
-This can be fatal, if you run into a wall and monsters keep attacking you.
-This was specifically mentioned as being addressed in the original tutorial, need to look that up.

 * Equipment
 1) Organize items by type and number